HubRise/website/content/apps/sage-x3/en/overview.md

 ## Description

-Sage X3 is a comprehensive Enterprise Resource Planning (ERP) solution designed for medium to large businesses.
-Its versatility supports streamlined operations, enhances organisational efficiency, and facilitates informed decision-making.
+Sage X3 is an Enterprise Resource Planning (ERP) solution for medium to large businesses.
+It supports operations, increases organizational efficiency, and aids in decision-making.

-Sage X3 offers robust capabilities, including:
+Sage X3 capabilities include:

-1. **Financial Management:** Sage X3 offers detailed financial reporting and analytics, enabling companies to monitor and manage expenses, revenue, and overall financial performance in real time.
-It supports multiple currencies, languages, and legislations, making it ideal for international businesses.
+1. **Financial Management:** Provides detailed financial reporting and analytics for real-time monitoring and management of finances.
+It supports multiple currencies, languages, and legislations, suitable for international operations.
-1. **Inventory Control:** The system provides advanced tools for tracking stock levels, managing warehouse operations, and forecasting demand.
-This helps businesses optimise their inventory, reduce holding costs, and improve order accuracy.
+2. **Inventory Control:** Offers tools for tracking stock levels, managing warehouse operations, and forecasting demand to optimize inventory and reduce costs.
-1. **Production Planning:** Sage X3 includes features for scheduling production, managing resources, and ensuring that manufacturing processes are efficient.
-Its capabilities help streamline operations, reduce downtime, and increase productivity.
+3. **Production Planning:** Includes scheduling, resource management, and process efficiency features to streamline operations and enhance productivity.
-1. **Procurement:** It automates procurement processes, from vendor quotes to purchase orders and invoicing, ensuring that businesses get the best prices and terms.
-The system also includes supplier management features that help maintain strong supplier relationships.
+4. **Procurement:** Automates procurement from vendor quotes to purchase orders and invoicing, includes supplier management features to maintain relationships.
-1. **Sales Management:** Sage X3 facilitates comprehensive sales management by tracking sales activity, managing customer data, and automating sales processes from quotation to fulfilment.
+5. **Sales Management:** Tracks sales activity, manages customer data, and automates sales processes from quotation to fulfillment.
-1. **Project Management:** The ERP includes tools to plan, monitor, and manage projects from start to finish, integrating project costs into financial reports.
+6. **Project Management:** Provides tools to manage projects from inception to completion, integrating project costs into financial reports.
-1. **Compliance and Risk Management:** It ensures compliance with various national and international regulations and standards, helping companies manage risk more effectively.
+7. **Compliance and Risk Management:** Ensures compliance with national and international regulations and standards, aiding risk management.

-Gigavee Technology's integration seamlessly connects Sage X3 with HubRise to synchronise sales data and product catalogues.
-This integration accommodates multiple order types and payment methods to help optimise revenue streams and enhance customer experience for businesses.
+Gigavee Technology's integration connects Sage X3 with HubRise, enabling synchronization of sales data and product catalog.
+Gigavee Technology provides integration services for various domains including sales, accounting, and CRM.

 ## Integration Features

 Connecting Sage X3 to HubRise allows your ERP to:

 - Pull orders from HubRise.
 - Pull a catalog from HubRise.